NathanBland/Chronicle/README.md

 #### Authentication Strategy
 So what is a authentication strategy?
 It's a method for authentication.
 A traditional approach is to use an email and password to login, a newer approach is to use a third party provider (such as twitter) to login the user, and then have that provider return a token of some kind verifying that particular user is who they say they are.

 `passport` is what we will be using to setup our strategies, which means we need to install it.
+We'll also need something called `jwt-simple` which is a library for using [JSON Web Tokens](http://jwt.io).

 ```
-$ npm install --save passport passport-local passport-local-mongoose
+$ npm install --save passport passport-local passport-local-mongoose passport-http-bearer jwt-simple
 ```

 Let's quickly go over what each of these contains.